 The GSS is a community for all civil servants working in the collection, production and communication of official statistics.

 If you work with official statistics in any way you are in the Government Statistical Service (GSS).
 You don’t have to pass a badging exercise or any other tests, you are just in.

-This means the GSS is made up of statisticians, data scientists, researchers, economists, policy experts, business support teams, data journalists, data visualisation experts, methodologists, media experts etc.
+This means the GSS is made up of over 9,000 government statisticians, data scientists, researchers, economists, policy experts, business support teams, data journalists, data visualisation experts, methodologists, media experts etc.

 The Government Statistician Group (GSG)

 The GSG is made up of the statisticians and data scientists working in government who have passed a GSG badging exercise.
 This can be done as part of the interview process or you can “go through badging” when you are already working in the GSS.